Bagrut certificate: Scoring and pass rate

 Most exams are available in different levels of difficulty, expressed in "units of study".
 In most subjects, students may choose the number of units in which they are tested.
-In order to receive a "full" matriculation certificate, the student must take and pass at least one subject matter exam at the 5-unit level of difficulty and earn a total of at least 20 combined study units in all bagrut exams taken.
+In order to receive a "full" matriculation certificate, the student must take and pass at least one subject matter exam at the 5-unit level of difficulty and earn a total of at least 21 combined study units in all bagrut exams taken.
 Correspondingly, the make-up of students' classes during their high school years is matched to the students' expected units of study in which they will be tested in their bagrut exams.
 For example, students planning to take the 5-unit mathematics exam will take mathematics courses specifically designed for a 5-unit level of difficulty all throughout their high school careers.

 65.5% of Israeli high school 2014 graduates, or other individuals studying for the 2014 exam (usually post-compulsory military service persons completing Bagrut requirements later in life in order to apply for higher education) had passed the requirements to be eligible to receive a Bagrut certificate.
 Of the overall population who was of high school graduation age in 2019, 76.1% were eligible to receive a Bagrut certificate.

 Recent history

 A copy of the 2010 mathematics exam (in the four and five units levels) was leaked to students, but a teacher reported it to authorities and all tests were replaced.

 In 2011, the percentage of 17-year-olds who passed the matriculation exams rose to 48.3 percent, and the number of students sitting for the exams in both the Jewish and the Arab school systems increased.

-Recently, as of 2021, all the bagrut exams' materials have been decreased to ensure a high passing rate due to the coronavirus pandemic that prevented students from going to schools as they would normally do.
+In 2021, all the bagrut exams materials have been temporarily decreased to ensure a high passing rate due to the coronavirus pandemic that prevented students from going to schools as they would normally do.

 In the last decade, bagrut exams are still being leaked 5–10 minutes before the exams' start time.